 Bond energy calculator

 The Bond energy calculator computes bond energy from the relation dH = bonds broken - bonds formed.
 It takes 2 inputs (energy of bonds broken in kJ, energy of bonds formed in kJ) and returns the reaction enthalpy in kJ.
-Because this is a pure mathematical or physical formula rather than a jurisdiction-specific rule, the result never changes over time: the same inputs always produce the same answer, so you can rely on it whether you are checking homework, sizing a design, or sanity-checking another tool.
-Enter your values in the fields below and the result updates instantly; you can also share a permalink that pre-fills the exact calculation, which is useful for teaching, reports, or collaboration.
+These calculators are for chemistry students, laboratory technicians and anyone working through solution preparation, reaction quantities or the properties and structure of a compound, where the result decides how much of a substance to weigh out, what volume to make a solution up to, or what a given set of conditions implies for the substances involved.
+Enter your values below and the result updates instantly, and you can share a permalink that pre-fills the exact calculation.
+Get the units consistent before entering anything (moles against grams, mL against L, absolute temperature wherever a gas relationship calls for it), and where your inputs come from measurement, report the answer to the significant figures the least precise of them actually supports rather than every digit displayed.
 For example, with energy of bonds broken = 800 kJ, energy of bonds formed = 600 kJ, the reaction enthalpy works out to 200 kJ, and the worked example further down the page shows every step so you can follow the arithmetic and reproduce it by hand.
-The method is the standard form documented by NIST Chemistry WebBook, and the figure above each result carries the date it was last verified.
-This tool is general information and is not a substitute for professional engineering, medical, financial, or scientific advice; always check critical results against the primary source and your own judgement.
+Reference data is from NIST Chemistry WebBook; the relation itself is a standard result of chemistry, and the figure above each result carries the date it was last verified.
+Many of the relationships here hold only under ideal or well-behaved conditions, so results can depart from bench reality with concentrated solutions, non-ideal gases, incomplete reactions or impure reagents, and no calculated figure replaces careful measurement and safe handling of the chemicals themselves.

 With Energy of bonds broken = 800 kJ, Energy of bonds formed = 600 kJ, the result is 200 kJ.